diff-community/commit/README.md

-# 🌍 Commit Africa
+# 🌍 Commit

-An open record of projects in Africa at the intersection of technology and social good.
+An open record of projects in South Africa at the intersection of technology and social good.

 ### Projects